tuckmeng/githubcommits/README.md

 a.
 Install the files in a directory.

 b.
-Run ./getcommits.sh URL where URL is the commit page, eg https://github.com/repo-name/commits/master
+Run ./getcommits.sh URL where URL is the commit page, eg https://github.com/repo-name/commits/main or master if main/master is your main branch.

 c.
 You will get a tab delimited file finalresult.txt that has the ID and Date of Last Commit in YYYYMMDD format.
 Each ID has the last login date.